mikhailmokhov/cache/README.md

 # Cache Prototype
 A simple cache without a database support.
 The server maintains a key–value associative array of items (json objects). `MEMORY_LIMIT` setting allows to limit amount of memory that can be used by the server.
-When the limit is reached, subsequent inserts cause older data to be purged in least recently used order.
+When the limit is reached, subsequent inserts cause older data to be purged in **least recently added order**.
+The logic can be easily improved to purge items in **least recently used order**.

 ## Install
 `yarn`